6 Day Great Smoky Mountains Itinerary With Easy Hikes, Lodging and Local Tips

 Note: The road turns to gravel but is in good shape and doable in most any car.

-After crossing the bridge at the trailhead, you have the option of continuing straight along the Middle Prong or taking a short “walkway” trail to the right that runs along the water as well.
+After crossing the bridge at the beginning of the trail, you have the option of continuing straight along the Middle Prong or taking a short “walkway” trail to the right that runs along the water as well.
 You can explore this short side trail first if you’d like or continue on the main trail.

 The side trail leads to a bridge crossing where you’ll find a good swimming hole for the kids.
 If you want to skip the walk to the waterfall and swim instead, this is a good bet.